-We suggest that offices consider the data they can submit and then contact the Secretariat at an early stage in their data preparation to agree whether the data meets the CMI's needs.
-In particular, it may be helpful if offices submit a small volume of "test" data to allow the Secretariat to provide an opportunity for any issues to be resolved in advance of preparing a full data submission.
+If you have not recently submitted data, we suggest you consider the data you can submit and then contact the Secretariat at an early stage, to agree whether the data meets the CMI's needs.
+In particular, it may be helpful if you submit a small volume of "test" data to allow the Secretariat to provide an opportunity for any issues to be resolved in advance of preparing a full data submission.